Tamon Honda

-Tamon Honda (本田 多聞, Honda Tamon) (born August 15, 1963) is a Japanese semi-retired professional wrestler and former Olympic amateur wrestler who is currently a freelancer.
-He most recently worked for Pro Wrestling Noah.
-He is a former tag team champion, winning the All Asia Tag Team Championship and GHC Tag Team Championship.
+Tamon Honda (本田 多聞, Honda Tamon) (born August 15, 1963) is a Japanese retired professional wrestler and former Olympic amateur wrestler.
+He is best known for his appearances with All Japan Pro Wrestling and Pro Wrestling Noah.
+Championships held by Honda include the All Asia Tag Team Championship and GHC Tag Team Championship.

 Amateur wrestling career

 Tamon Honda began his amateur wrestling career in 1983, while attending Nihon University, competing in freestyle wrestling.

 100 kg division

 In September 1983, Honda wrestled his first tournament, the World Championship, in Kyiv, U.S.S.R., where he placed in seventh.
 Two months later, he wrestled at the Asian Championship in Tehran, Iran, where he placed first, earning him a gold medal.
 In 1984, he wrestled at the 1984 Summer Olympics in Los Angeles, California, where he placed fifth.
 In May 1985, he wrestled at the World Super Championship in Tokyo, where he placed third, earning him a bronze medal.
 In October 1986, he wrestled in the Asian Games in Seoul, South Korea, where he placed seventh.
 In August 1987, he wrestled at the World Championship in Clermont-Ferrand, France, where he placed eleventh.
 In 1988, he returned to Seoul to wrestle at the 1988 Summer Olympics.